 Railroad Workers United

-The post RWU: Rail Fatality Alert! – Transtar Rail Worker Killed June 16th in AL appeared first on Labor Today.
+The post RWU: Rail Fatality Alert! – Transtar Rail Worker Killed June 16th in AL first appeared on Labor Today.

 ]]>

-The Southern Labor Movement Must Rally Behind the Public Rail Now Campaign https://labortoday.luel.us/en/the-southern-labor-movement-must-rally-behind-the-public-rail-now-campaign/ https://labortoday.luel.us/en/the-southern-labor-movement-must-rally-behind-the-public-rail-now-campaign/#respond Mon, 09 Jun 2025 01:53:55 +0000 https://labortoday.luel.us/?p=3621 Perhaps the most important labor issue for Southern workers to rally behind is the growing campaign to re-nationalize America’s class 1 freight system.
+The Southern Labor Movement Must Rally Behind the Public Rail Now Campaign https://labortoday.luel.us/en/the-southern-labor-movement-must-rally-behind-the-public-rail-now-campaign/ Mon, 09 Jun 2025 01:53:55 +0000 https://labortoday.luel.us/?p=3621 Perhaps the most important labor issue for Southern workers to rally behind is the growing campaign to re-nationalize America’s class 1 freight system.
 The movement is led by Public Rail Now, a coalition of major labor, environmental, and other groups…

-The post The Southern Labor Movement Must Rally Behind the Public Rail Now Campaign appeared first on Labor Today.
+The post The Southern Labor Movement Must Rally Behind the Public Rail Now Campaign first appeared on Labor Today.

 ]]>